The Backbeat

 More Iconic Beats

-The drum kit is a relatively new instrument.
+The drum set is a relatively new instrument.
 Mozart did not compose anything for drums because they did not exist yet.
-The drum kit emerged less than 150 years ago out of the need for one person to play multiple instruments at the same time.
-It all started with the idea of a pedal for the bass drum, which allowed the foot to play it and thus free the hands to use another instrument.
+The drum set emerged less than 150 years ago out of the need for a single person to play multiple instruments at the same time.
+It all started with the idea of a bass drum pedal, which allowed the foot to play it and thus free the hands to use another instrument.

-To put into practice everything you have learned, here are more classic rhythms you can explore:
+To put into practice everything you've learned, here are more classic rhythms you can explore:

 Classic Rock

-A variation of the basic beat that gives a little more drive to the bass drum.
+A variation of the basic rhythm that gives a bit more drive to the kick drum.

 Classic House